 This is a women only post and is exempt under schedule 9 part 1 of the Equality Act 2010.

-Hours of Work: 37 hours per week to cover a service Monday to Friday 9am – 5pm (evenings and weekends as required)
+Hours of Work: 18 hours per week working with the team to cover a service Monday to Sunday, including evenings

 Main Duties and Responsibilities